A NOT ALWAYS

 Without a written history to back up claims of the existence of Native settlements all across Turtle Island, early European interpretation of the settling of North American endured outrageous historical license at the hands of white interpreters.
 Early historians (usually Jesuit missionaries and other religious orders) refused to attach any legitimacy to the time-honoured oral narratives of Indigenous people.

 Turtle Island's history was basically rewritten to claim that the story of Native people began with the 'discovery' of North America and its Indigenous people by European explorers!
 The previous sixty thousand years was completely invalidated by those who sought to conquer and control.
-Such arrogance is a complete mystery to the Elders right up to this day who find it hilarious that something could be discovered that wasn't lost in the first place!!
+Such arrogance is a complete mystery to the Elders right up to this day who find it hilarious that a continent with millions of Native people could be discovered when it wasn't lost in the first place!!

 Let us all remember folks, Christopher Columbus never set foot on North American soil!
 The great tragedy as this belief allowed for, among other things, the theft of ancestral land with callous impunity ("we discovered it, it's ours!") as "manifest destiny" became the rallying cry for greedy settlers and other opportunists.